 Amazon PPC gives sellers the opportunity to get eyes on their listings and pull ahead of their competitors — if you know how to use it.

 In this post, you’re going to learn exactly how to create and optimize effective Amazon PPC campaigns step-by-step.

 Keep in mind sales velocity is one of the most important factors in Amazon’s ranking algorithm.
 So the more you sell, the higher you rank.

 In fact, this approach has helped us to grow our client sales and ROI every month.

-So if you’re looking to get more sales on Amazon, this comprehensive guide is for you.
+So if you’re looking to get more sales on Amazon and grow your brand much faster, this comprehensive guide is for you.

 Amazon PPC (also referred to as “Amazon Pay-Per-Click”) is the process of advertising products on the Amazon platform.

 Millions of Amazon customers are searching for products daily.
 They click on the search bar and type their desired product or keyword, then advertisers on the relevant keyword/search phrase will play into a digital auction.
 The advertiser with the highest bid will win the auction, and their product ads will be visible to the customer.